AI-SysBio/REGIR/README.md

 	G_simul.plot_inter_event_time_distribution()
 	G_simul.plot_populations()

-The algorithm run for a few seconds and output the following figures (Note that you can disables all printing and plotting by passing the argument `verbose = False` when running the simulation):
+The algorithm run for a few seconds and output the following figures (note that you can disables all printing and plotting by passing the argument `verbose = False` when running the simulation):
 <p align="center">
   <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/REGIR/master/Figures/REGIR_test.png" width=800>
 </p>

-Keep in mind that non-Markovian simulations are only available for reaction channels with a single reactant, as the definition of inter-event time distribution is ambigious for channels with multiple reactants.
-If a channel is defined without or with more than one reactant, it will be considered as a Poisson process.
-Other examples, including the three biochemical systems described in the paper (Cell division, differentiation and RNA transcription) are provided in the `/Examples` folder.
+agga

 ### Implemented distributions
 With the current implementation, each distributions are characterised by their rate and a shape parameter as follow: